pusher/pusher-http-php/README.md

 ### Get a list of application channels with subscription counts

 The HTTP API returning the channel list does not support returning the subscription count along with each channel.
-Instead, you can fetch this data by iterating over each channel and making another request:
+Instead, you can fetch this data by iterating over each channel and making another request.
+But be warned: this approach consumes (number of channels + 1) messages!

 ```php
 <?php